gridgrid/grid/README.md

 example / quick start
 ===

+To run the sample app locally, run `npm start` and hit http://localhost:8082

 ##### create a grid instance
 `var grid = core();` or in angular `var grid = GridSrvc.core();`